 Can you briefly describe what your sleep problems were before you discovered the acupressure mat and what has changed since you started using it?

-"I woke up at least once a night between 3 and 5.
-Actually, every night.
+"I woke up at least once a night between 3 and 5 am.
+Every night, actually.
 I also often woke up with a slight headache.
-Now I lie on the ShaktiMat every night before going to sleep and actually sleep through it.
-It is very rare that I wake up again during the night.
-I also very rarely wake up with a headache anymore."
+Now I lie on the Shakti Mat every night before going to sleep and actually sleep through the night.
+It's very rare that I wake up again during the night.
+I also very rarely wake up with a headache."

 "I lie on the mat every day, sometimes even several times a day.
 I usually meditate (e.g. with the Headspace app).
-It's very relaxing.
+It's all very relaxing.
 I make sure that I lie with my neck on the tips, so I put a Pillow underneath so that the tips can also work on my neck.
 If I feel a migraine coming on, I lie down on the mat for at least 15 minutes as soon as I can.
 When the migraine once announced itself with an aura, I went to the mat immediately after the aura and the attack didn't get as bad as I would normally have expected.
 I also put my feet up on the mat.
 This also seems to have a positive effect.

 Overall, I have the impression that my migraine attacks are not as intense as before.
 The combination of mat, meditation and regular use seems to be a good formula for prevention.
 I am glad that with a one-time investment I have found something with which I can actively prevent my migraines myself, without having to regularly pay a lot of money for outside treatments (like osteopathy, acupuncture, massage, which are also great, but unfortunately also very expensive)."

-Susanne - After initial skepticism the ShaktiMat convinced
+Susanne - After initial skepticism, the Shakti Mat

-You told us in your review that the ShaktiMat acupressure mat surprised you positively after initial skepticism and has since become a helpful companion for better sleep.
-Can you tell us how that came about?
+In your review, you told us that the Shakti Mat acupressure mat surprised you positively after initial skepticism and has since become a helpful companion for better sleep.
+Can you tell us how this came about?

 You compare the effect of the Shakti Mat with a professional massage.
 For those who are curious, can you describe how it feels for you to use the acupressure mat?